 Learn more about estrogen hormone therapy.

 Mental Health Support

-Many families in our care may benefit greatly from talking with a psychologist on our mental health team about issues related to gender identity or expression.
-Our psychologists have specialized training in psychosocial and mental health issues related to gender development, and they can provide support in a number of ways, including (but not limited to):
+Many families in our care may benefit greatly from talking with a psychologist or social worker on our mental health team about issues related to gender identity or expression.
+Our team has specialized training in psychosocial and mental health issues related to gender development, and they can provide support in a number of ways, including (but not limited to):